 The HealthCare.gov website offers several tools for consumers to compare and contrast plans, but it isn't always easy to interpret how the differences between the plans will correlate to your particular situation.
-At HealthMarkets, a licensed insurance agent can help people find the coverage that best fits their needs and budget.
-All you have to do is make a call or meet with a licensed insurance agent.
-They can discuss your situation with you, and help you search thousands of plans to find those that meet your criteria.
+At HealthMarkets Insurance Agency, we are committed to helping people find the coverage that best fits their needs and budget.
+All you have to do is start a quote online, give us a call, or meet with one of our local agents in person.
+We'll discuss your situation with you, and can search thousands of plans to find those that meet your criteria.
 We guarantee you won't find a lower price anywhere for the insurance products we offer.
 Best of all, this personal service comes at no cost to you.
-With HealthMarkets, you can be confident that you've made the right choice in health insurance for you and your family.
+With HealthMarkets as your guide, you can be confident that you've made the best choice in health insurance for you and your family.